 I’m terrible at drinking water.
 Really awful.
-And with breastfeeding Liam these days I’m even more dehydrated than usual.
+And with the Chicago deep freeze winter I’m even more dehydrated than usual.
 Enter my new DIY water drinking tracking ‘system’ …refrigerator magnets!

 I whipped these up in orange and gray to play around with what would look best with my DIY refrigerator magnets from vintage milk and juice bottle caps …plus I’m giving you a merriment-inspired blue and green.
 And I used the Ribbon font by the Lost Type Co-Op not only because it’s cute but also because everyone likes to be rewarded, yes?